AdrienPoupa/laradose/README.md

 The name field must match `PHP_SERVER_NAME` (set to `laravel` by default).
 The host is set to `localhost`, the port to the HTTP port, which is 8080 by defaut.
 The paths mappings are set appropriately.

-If you are using Windows on Mac, in the Docker-compose, you can add the following environment variable:
+If you are using Windows or MacOS, in the Docker-compose, you can add the following environment variable:

 ```
 XDEBUG_CONFIG: "remote_host=host.docker.internal"